apepers/DiscoElysiumTwineMacros/TwineTips.md

 This will become `YOU - "I feel good about this!"` if `$feeling` was set to "happy", but say different things if it's set to other things.
 Note the use of `is` to compare strings.
 The `elseif` segment in the middle is only for if you have more than two options you're checking.
 And make sure there's no space in there, or between the angle brackets and the if/elseif/else/endif keywords!

-A common trick I'll use is setting a global variable much earlier, then checking it to then set a local variable later - usually a description of a place, dependent on where the characters are.
+A common trick I'll use is setting a global variable much earlier, then checking it to then set a local variable later - usually a description, dependent on what the characters have done earlier.

 ```
 <<if $drink is "cocktail">>